-Billie quickly dispelled the sweet solemnity of the moment:

-- But it is way too early.
+Billie quickly dispelled the sweet solemnity of the moment: "But it is way too early.
 Eight in the morning, on a Saturday!
 Unheard of.
-Please, let me sleep a bit longer. - OK, Your Highness.
+Please, let me sleep a bit longer."
+"Okay, Your Highness.
 Just remember that we have lots of things to do.
-Never mind, I will cook some breakfast, and when you feel like, you come downstairs to the kitchen.

-- Couldn't we make it a brunch?

-- You forget that at eleven sharp at the latest I must start training with my soccer team.
-Besides, there is no advantage to stay in bed.
-In my old public school ...

-- Fuck your old public school!
+Never mind, I will cook some breakfast, and when you feel like it, you come downstairs to the kitchen."
+"Couldn't we make it a brunch?"
+"You forget that at eleven sharp at the latest I must start training with my soccer team.
+Besides, there's no advantage to staying in bed.
+In my old public school..."
+"Fuck your old public school!"
+Mark, severely: "Hush, child.
+Your language is not becoming a gentleman."

-Mark, severely:

-- Hush, child.
-Your language is not becoming a gentleman.

-Billie blushed and, seeing his embarrassment, Mark hugged him.

-Billie, while still in Mark's arms, looked up to him:

-- If every time I say, "Fuck" you hug me, then... fuck fuck!
+Billie blushed, and seeing his embarrassment, Mark hugged him.
+Billie, while still in Mark's arms, looked up at him: "If every time I say, 'Fuck,' you hug me, then...fuck fuck fuck!"
 Mark pressed Billie's head with one hand to his chest, thus muffling his voice.
-He looked up at the sky and said:

-- Oh Lord, why did you give me such a silly kid as a friend?
+He looked up at the sky and said: "Oh Lord, why did you give me such a silly kid as a friend?"
 He let Billie drop on the bed and went to the bathroom, while Billie adjusted himself to sleep longer.

 In a short while, Mark came out of the dressing room, properly dressed as usual: shirt, tie, navy-blue jacket, long light-brown trousers, and polished brown shoes.
 Billie pulled himself up on an elbow and studied him lovingly.
-He said:

-- Why do you always have to dress up as if you were going to a party?
-It's Saturday morning, and there is nobody around to see you.
+He said: "Why do you always have to dress up as if you were going to a party?
+It's Saturday morning, and there's nobody around to see you."
 Mark got closer and ruffled his hair.

-- First of all, well, you silly, you are my party, and, second, I don't dress for the others, I dress for my self-respect. - Do you know what they call you in town?
-"The-crazy-English-boy-always-wearing-a-tie," or, shorter: "The crazy tie-limey." - Don't care.
-I cannot listen to what everybody says, and act accordingly, unless ... - Unless? - ... unless you are ashamed of me.
-Billie sounded almost angry as he yelled: - Me?
+"First of all, well, you silly, you are my party, and, second, I don't dress for others; I dress for my self-respect."
+"Do you know what they call you in town?
+The-crazy-Englishboy-always-wearing-a-tie,' or, shorter: 'The crazy tie-limey.'"
+"Don't care.
+I cannot listen to what everybody says, and act accordingly, unless..."
+"Unless?" "...unless you are ashamed of me."
+Billie sounded almost angry as he yelled: "Me?
 Ashamed of you?
 Are you really out of your mind?
 I like when I hear people talking about you.
-And nobody in town seriously thinks that you are crazy. - OK then.
+And nobody in town seriously thinks that you are crazy."
+"Okay then.
 I'll keep this outfit.
-Now I must go, less our bacon gets burned through. - Bacon?
-You did not put any bacon on the stove!
-Mark smiled: - Not yet.
+Now I must go, lest our bacon gets burned through."
+"Bacon?
+You didn't put any bacon on the stove!"
+Mark smiled: "Not yet."
 And off he went.

-14. The Math Lesson.
-Breakfast on the next morning.
+14. The Math Lesson: Breakfast on the Next Morning

 In the vast, well-equipped kitchen, Mark was busy preparing breakfast.
-He was wearing an immaculate apron on his trousers, and his jacket rested neatly on a chair.
-A large table was already arranged with two placemats, napkins, glasses, dishes, cutlery, a jug of orange juice, a can of tomato juice, a jar of milk, toasts already toasted, butter, marmalade, peanut butter, a large tray full of neatly arranged assorted fresh fruits.
+He was wearing an immaculate apron over his trousers, and his jacket rested neatly on a chair.
+A large table was already arranged with two placemats, napkins, glasses, dishes, cutlery, a jug of orange juice, a can of tomato juice, a jar of milk, toasted bread, butter, marmalade, peanut butter, and a large tray full of neatly arranged assorted fresh fruits.
 Mark was at the stove, controlling the frying eggs and bacon.
-He heard the pitter-patter of naked feet on the floor.
+He heard the pitterpatter of naked feet on the floor.

 Billie had appeared in the back of the kitchen, with no shoes or socks on.
-He was wearing his light-blue p-j, with short trousers, smiling childishly.
+He was wearing his light-blue PJs, with short trousers, smiling childishly.
 Happy.

-Mark was a bit astonished:

-- Already here?

-- After all, I thought it was silly not to stay with you, now that I am in your house.
-Finally.
+Mark was a bit astonished: "Already here?"
+"After all, I thought it was silly not to stay with you, now that I am in your house.
+Finally."
+"Okay, then.
+Breakfast's ready."

-- OK, then.
-Breakfast's ready.